opt-out-tools/opt-out/README.md

 [![CircleCI](https://circleci.com/gh/opt-out-tools/opt-out.svg?style=svg)](https://circleci.com/gh/opt-out-tools/opt-out) [![Contributor Code Of Conduct](https://img.shields.io/badge/Code%20Of%20Conduct-v1.4%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)

-Opt Out is a browser extension for Firefox that filters online misogyny from an individual’s twitter feed.
+Opt Out is a browser extension for Firefox that hides online misogyny from an individual’s twitter feed.

 The General Data Protection Regulation (GDPR) has changed our lives online on social media platforms.
 We have the right to be forgotten, to see what is being collected about us and to opt-out if we wish.
 The current abuse that those who identify as women suffer is not avoidable.
 We see Opt Out as an extension of the GDPR that also protects the human rights of women and those with intersecting identities online.
 While steps have been made to protect these people online, not enough has been done.
 This is a global tragedy affecting the well-being, economical potential and political representation of these people.
 Let's **Opt Out.**